Native American Initiative

 The goal of the Native American Initiative is to increase the number of students from Tribal Nations who enroll and graduate from the CSU.

-In March 2006, the CSU held a summit with leaders representing 40 California tribes to discuss strategies to build a college going culture among Native American families.
+The CSU Native American Initiative began in March 2006, when the CSU held a summit with leaders representing 40 California tribes to discuss strategies to build a college going culture among Native American families.
 Recommendations from the summit included the convening of regional meetings to discuss educational partnerships between CSU campuses and tribal communities.

 The following partnerships have been established by selected CSU campuses to foster relationship between tribal communities and the university:

 - CSU San Marcos Tribal Communities Initiatives